Only Company Administrators can view and modify entity settings.

 From this tab, you can easily create, edit or delete profile codes that can be associated with RFPs or purchase orders on your entity.

 It is also possible to retrieve one or more profile codes that have already been defined on a parent entity.
-However, be careful: If you will use on this entity one or more of the same rate grids as those configured on a parent entity, start by going to the Rate grids tab (see next point).
-Indeed, retrieving a rate grid has the impact of automatically retrieving the corresponding profile codes, but is no longer possible if these profile codes have already been retrieved.
+However, be careful: If you will use on this entity one or more of the same rate card as those configured on a parent entity, start by going to the Rate card tab (see next point).
+Indeed, retrieving a rate card has the impact of automatically retrieving the corresponding profile codes, but is no longer possible if these profile codes have already been retrieved.

 Once profile codes are associated with your entity, this field must be filled in when creating any RFP or PO on the entity.

-From this tab, you can easily create, edit or delete the rate grids that can help you populate the maximum expected budget** on each of your RFPs once the profile code has been entered by the operational.
+From this tab, you can easily create, edit or delete rate cards, which can help you populate the maximum expected budget** on each of your RFPs once the profile code has been entered by the operational.

-It is also possible to retrieve one or more rate grids that have already been defined on a parent entity.
+It is also possible to retrieve one or more rate cards that have already been defined on a parent entity.

-*The association of your rate grids and your suppliers is done in the Preferred suppliers tab, after clicking on "see companies" on a given list, on the editing menu of each company displayed.
+*The association of your rate cards and your suppliers is done in the Preferred suppliers tab, after clicking on "see companies" on a given list, on the editing menu of each company displayed.

 **This maximum expected budget is for information purposes only, and is not visible by default on your Request for Proposal.
 It will nevertheless be used to qualify your proposals received, where a color code will be applied according to the supplier and the proposed rate.

 If these functionalities have been set up at company level, you can activate Purchase Requests and/or Service Receptions on your entity here.